apitoolkit/apitoolkit-landing/docs/sdks/nodejs/expressjs/index.md

 ### Monitor Specific Requests

-To monitor a specific axios request within the context of a web request handler, wrap your axios instance with the APIToolkit `observeAxios()` function like so:
+To monitor a specific axios request within the context of a web request handler, wrap your axios instance with the `observeAxios()` function like so:

 ```js
 import APIToolkit, { observeAxios } from "apitoolkit-express";